Azure/azure-powershell/src/StreamAnalytics/docs/Test-AzStreamAnalyticsOutput.md

   - `[TransformationName <String>]`: The name of the transformation.

 OUTPUT <IOutput>: An output object, containing all information associated with the named output.
 All outputs are contained under a streaming job.
+  - `[Datasource <IOutputDataSource>]`: Describes the data source that output will be written to.
+Required on PUT (CreateOrReplace) requests.
-  - `[DatasourceType <String>]`: Indicates the type of data source output will be written to.
+    - `Type <String>`: Indicates the type of data source output will be written to.
 Required on PUT (CreateOrReplace) requests.
   - `[ETag <String>]`:
   - `[SerializationType <EventSerializationType?>]`: Indicates the type of serialization that the input or output uses.
 Required on PUT (CreateOrReplace) requests.
   - `[SizeWindow <Single?>]`: